 Jin Island Kayak from Po Toi O or Sheung Sze Wan

 Further on from Kau Sai Chau is the Jin Island, where we naively set out during one windy day to see the archway known as a Goldfish’s Tail.
 It took us three hours with the tailwind on our side and that alone took three hours.

 It’s an absolutely beautiful structure and you can kayak in, though do be careful to wave for the waves close to the rocks as being smashed against it can damage your kayak.

 On the way back we were going against the wind and it took over six hours, with half of us being rescued by speedboats.

-An alternative to setting out from Sha Ha is to go from Sheung Sze Wan, which is by Clear Water Bay on the other side of Sai Kung.
+An alternative to setting out from Sha Ha is to go from Po Toi O, which is by Clear Water Bay on the other side of Sai Kung.
 However, it might be closer but it crosses a busy bay so you need to watch out for boats, so only experienced kayakers should attempt.

-From Sheung Sze Wan, a much closer destination is the Green Egg Island right by the shore and visible from the Lung Ha Wan Country Trail.
+Green Egg Island kayaking is a new favourite activity.
+But the island is right by the shore and visible from the Lung Ha Wan Country Trail.
 It is near to another island that’s great for snorkeling and it has beautiful pebbly beaches.
 However, the island is easier to reach and hence can draw a crowd.

 Plus, the best view of it is from the hiking trail that goes down.

 *Note – it is better to hike than to kayak to Green Egg Island because kayaking there does damage the corals!
 And while Sheung Sze Wan is commonly closer, I’ve received reader complaints that it is not a good company to go with both ethically and equipment-wise, so I’d suggest going to this place in Po Toi O.